yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/lite-sdk-android/enrollment-android.md

 next:
   description: ''
 ---
-The Yuno Lite SDK for Android provides a pre-built UI solution focused on payment method enrollment.
+This page provides a guide to the Yuno Lite SDK for Android enrollment.
 This SDK offers a streamlined integration process with essential enrollment functionality, making it ideal for merchants who:

 * Need a quick implementation with minimal customization requirements
 * Want to focus primarily on payment method enrollment